Frontier vs. Spectrum: What's the Better Choice for Home Internet?

-According to the FCC, Spectrum home internet was available to just over 100 million Americans at the end of 2019.
+According to the FCC, Spectrum home internet was available to just over 100 million Americans at the end of 2020.
 Meanwhile, Frontier's customer base clocked in at 30 million.

 Contracts, fees and rising costs

-Neither Frontier nor Spectrum enforce data caps with any of their internet plans, so you can feel free to browse, stream and game online as much as you like without fear of incurring extra charges.
+Neither Frontier nor Spectrum enforces data caps with any of their internet plans, so you can feel free to browse, stream and game online as much as you like without fear of incurring extra charges.

 Frontier discloses that it may share data that can identify you with select third parties, but adds that it requires those agents and vendors to use that data as Frontier directs, and in full accordance with Frontier's policies for keeping it secure.